k21971/EvilHack/doc/evilhack-changelog.md

 - Change what level vampires gain intrinsic flying and hungerless regeneration
 - Fix: panic "dealloc_obj with nobj" when fire destroys boots on lava
+- Fix: crash in rolling boulder trap with invalid launch coordinates